 You might have treatment with:

-- a combination of chemotherapy drugs with or without a biological therapy, such as thalidomide or lenaliodmide
+- a combination of chemotherapy drugs with or without a targeted drug, such as thalidomide or lenaliodmide

 You might have one or more of these treatments:

 - surgery to lower the risk of bone fractures

 - bisphosphonates to lower calcium levels, reduce pain and lower the risk of spinal fractures

 - plasma exchange (plasmapheresis) to lower protein levels in the blood and reduce symptoms such as headaches

 - blood transfusions to treat tiredness (caused by low red blood cell levels)